talyssonoc/node-api-boilerplate/README.md

 ## Quick start

-_Notice that the boilerplate comes with a small application for user management already, you can delete it after you understand how the boilerplate works but please do the quick start first!_ 😊
+_Notice that the boilerplate comes with a small application for user management already, you can delete it with a npm script after you understand how the boilerplate works but please do the quick start first!_ 😊

 1. Clone the repository with `git clone --depth=1 https://github.com/talyssonoc/node-api-boilerplate`
 2. Setup the database on `config/database.js` (there's an example file there to be used with PostgreSQL 😉 )